-Join Guest Contributor Dusty Hegge of Revive Nursery as she walks us through her favorite 3 houseplants for beginners (and how not to kill them!)
+Join Guest Contributor Dusty Hegge of Houseplant Academy as she walks us through her favorite 3 houseplants for beginners (and how not to kill them!)
 Whether you have a green thumb or not, she is here to help us all!

 People often claim that succulents are the best houseplants for beginners.
 I beg to differ.